How Customer Intelligence Helps Create a Personalized Customer Experience

 The ordinal scale contains qualitative data; ‘ordinal’ meaning ‘order’.
 It places variables in order/rank, only permitting to measure the value as higher or lower in scale.
 The scale cannot generate a precise comparison between the two categories.

-For instance, in a horse race, we only see the ranking of the horses that won as 1st, 2nd, and 3rd.
+Let’s take the horse race as an example of ordinal scale. in a horse race, we only see the ranking of the horses that won as 1st, 2nd, and 3rd.
 The ranks don’t tell us by how much distance did the first horse win or the third horse lose.

 The frequency distribution table can inform the number of times each response was selected.